-JPNS 101 First-Year Japanese I
+IPNS 101 First-Year Japanese I

 3 hours.
-A study of the structures of the Japanese language, with practice in listening, speaking, reading, and writing.
+This is a study of the structures of the Japanese language, with practice in listening, speaking, reading and writing.
 The culture of Japan is presented as an integral component of language study.